codeslayer-787/reading-notes/README.md

 ## Elevator Pitch:

 Hello, my name is Irwin.
 I used to run a small logistics company in the oil & gas industry.
 I've been tinkering with computers since I was 16 years old.
 I was forced to close my business due to Covid 19, which gave me the opportunity to self-reflect and think about what I'm passionate about.
 Someone once said "choose a job that you love doing and you will never work a day in your life".
 And that's why I decided to learn Software Development.
-I'd like to use my skills in a highly creative environment where I'm challenged and encouraged to use my creativity.
+I’d love to bring new software into existence and solve puzzles for a living.
 I'm an experienced police officer and detective, and I believe I can bring my experience solving very complex problems in creative ways while maintaining good documentation and adhering to strict standards.

 ### More About Me: